johnwesleyquintero/aethermind/README.md

 The application is configured for deployment on Vercel.
 See [DEVELOPMENT.md](DEVELOPMENT.md) for deployment instructions.

+## Development Scripts

+For a complete list of available development commands and workflows, see [SCRIPTS.md](SCRIPTS.md).

 ## Contributing

 We welcome contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.